awsdocs/aws-cloudformation-user-guide/doc_source/walkthrough-custom-resources-lambda-lookup-amiids.md

 1. Ensure that the stack name and template URL are correct, and then choose **Create**\.

 It might take several minutes for AWS CloudFormation to create your stack\.
 To monitor progress, view the stack events\.
-For more information, see [Viewing Stack Data and Resources](cfn-console-view-stack-data-resources.md)\.
+For more information, see [Viewing AWS CloudFormation Stack Data and Resources on the AWS Management Console](cfn-console-view-stack-data-resources.md)\.

 If stack creation succeeds, all resources in the stack, such as the Lambda function, custom resource, and EC2 instance, were created\.
 You successfully used a Lambda function and custom resource to specify the AMI ID of an EC2 instance\.
 You don't need to create and maintain a mapping of AMI IDs in this template\.